 Healthy Electric Appliances

 Convert your natural gas or heating oil appliances to healthy, efficient electric with incentives from Electrify MC, a program of the Montgomery County Department of Environmental Protection.
 Examples include water heaters ($500), electric stoves ($150), and heat pumps ($1,000 – $2,500).
-See the link below to learn more or contact Electrify MC’s Help Desk.
-Discounts or rebates can be combined with tax credits (available now) and IRA rebates (available soon).
+See the link below to learn more and contact the Electrify MC Help Desk to get started.
+Discounts can be combined with Pepco’s electrification rebates.
+Free low-income programs are available through Habitat for Humanity.

 Flood Protection